 If you are planning your estate, or you have recently inherited assets, you may be unsure of the ‘cost’ (or ‘basis’) for tax purposes.

-Under the current fair market value basis rules (also known as the ‘step-up and step-down’ rules), an heir receives a basis in inherited property equal to its date-of-death value.
-So, for example, if your grandmother bought stock in 1935 for $500 and it is worth $1 million at her death, the basis is stepped up to $1 million in the hands of your grandmother’s heirs and all of that gain escapes federal income tax.
+Under the fair market value basis rules (also known as the ‘step-up and step-down’ rules), an heir receives a basis in inherited property equal to its date-of-death value.
+So, for example, if your grandfather bought ABC Corporation stock in 1935 for $500 and it is worth $5 million at his death, the basis is stepped up to $5 million in the hands of your grandfather’s heirs — and all of that gain escapes federal income tax forever.

-It is crucial to understand the current fair market value basis rules so that you do not pay more tax than you are legally required to.
+It is crucial for you to understand the fair market value basis rules so that you do not pay more tax than you are legally required to.

-For example, in the above example, if your grandmother decides to make a gift of the stock during her lifetime (rather than passing it on when she dies), the ‘step-up’ in basis (from $500 to $1 million) would be lost.
+For example, in the above example, if your grandfather decides to make a gift of the stock during his lifetime (rather than passing it on when he dies), the ‘step-up’ in basis (from $500 to $5 million) would be lost.
 Property that has gone up in value acquired by gift is subject to the ‘carryover’ basis rules.
-That means the person receiving the gift takes the same basis the donor had in it ($500 in this example), plus a portion of any gift tax the donor pays on the gift.
+That means the person receiving the gift takes the same basis the donor had in it (just $500), plus a portion of any gift tax the donor pays on the gift.